vzcaffaro/programming-languages-2020/assignment-3.md

         λ :help

     to get an overview of the available commands.
 There are some built in functions.
-Run and predict the expected results before hitting return/enter.
+Run (and, as always, predict the expected results before hitting return/enter):

         λ head [2,3];;
         λ tail [2,3];;
         λ head [];;
         λ tail [];;

-    Beware of the difference between `,` and `:` and, as always, throw i some parentheses if you get unexpected results:
+    Beware of the difference between `,` and `:` and throw in some parentheses if you get unexpected results:

         λ [1,[2,3]];;
         λ 1:[2,3];;